irtlab/rtptools/README.md

 read `configure.local.example`, create `configure.local`,
 and run `./configure` again.

-The build system does not use GNU autoconf.
-All modern operating systems are now reasonably close to POSIX and do not need arcane shell magic any longer.
-If your system does need such magic, consider upgrading to reasonably modern POSIX-compliant tools rather than asking for autoconf-style workarounds.

 The `./configure` script is accompanied by a set of simple programs autodetecting the availability of system functions (e.g. [`have-err.c`](have-err.c)), and whether extra libraries need to be